shiptrail/qa-influx-simulator/README.md

     * The number of data points in one batch (read array) is hard-coded to 10

 * ```SendFileBasedClientUpdates```:
-    * The only supported file type is GPX
+    * The only supported file types are GPX and TCX
     * IDs are randomly generated and may not be unique (with a low probability)

 ## Directory contents: